defold/doc/docs/en/manuals/editor-preferences.md

 : Absolute path to a file containing [custom keyboard shortcuts](/manuals/editor-keyboard-shortcuts).

 Engine Arguments
-: Arguments that will be passed to the dmengine executables when the editor builds and runs.
+: Arguments that will be passed to the dmengine executable when the editor builds and runs.
  Use one argument per line.
 For example:
  ```
 --config=bootstrap.main_collection=/my dir/1.collectionc